MarkBind/markbind/packages/vue-components/README.md

 Many of the components under this folder were originally from [MarkBind/vue-strap](https://github.com/MarkBind/vue-strap), forked from [yuche/vue-strap](https://github.com/yuche/vue-strap), and modified to suit MarkBind's needs for educational and documentation websites.

+The generated bundle also includes some of [BootstrapVue's](https://bootstrap-vue.org/) components.

-Some custom directives were also added for MarkBind's use.
+Some custom components and directives are also added for MarkBind's use.

 ### MarkBind components newly created or revamped since moving here
 - Question.vue